Chevelle (band): NIRATIAS and Bright as Blasphemy (2019–present)

 In April 2022, the band canceled one concert and postponed another due to Sam testing positive for COVID-19.
 In June 2022, the band announced that they were entering the studio to record their tenth studio album in November or December, with plans of releasing the album in 2023.
 It will be their first release without a major record label due to their contract with Epic Records ending.
 In March 2024, it was announced that Chevelle had ten songs recorded for the new album.
 The band went on a US tour in September 2023 with Three Days Grace and Loathe.
 In July 2024, the band announced that they signed with a new record label, Alchemy Recordings, and that their tenth album was tentatively due to come out in September or October that year.
 However, both release dates were missed and the album was delayed to 2025.
 On March 25, 2025, the band announced a new tour, with supporting acts Asking Alexandria and Dead Poet Society.
 The tour began in August 2025.
 The following day, they released the single "Rabbit Hole (Cowards, Pt.
 1)".

-In an interview with Full Metal Jackie on KLOS' "Whiplash", drummer Sam Loeffler stated that their upcoming album was self-produced.
+In an interview with Full Metal Jackie on KLOS' "Whiplash", drummer Sam Loeffler stated that their tenth album was self-produced.
 He described the process as "The hardest thing we've ever done [and]...probably not worth it, but we did it, and we can say we did it."
 Their previous long-time producer, Joe Barresi, encouraged the band to self-produce their next album.
 Barresi produced all of the band's albums since Hats Off to the Bull (2011).
 Loeffler also stated that the song, "Cowards, Pt.
 2", could be the album's second single.
 On May 14, 2025, a music video for "Rabbit Hole (Cowards, Pt.
 1)" was released.
 On May 28, 2025, the second single, "Jim Jones (Cowards, Pt.
 2)" was released, alongside an announcement for the band's tenth studio album, Bright as Blasphemy.
 The album was released on August 15.
+The band toured with Dead Poet Society in April 2026.